abhijeetsharma200/OpenCV-Wiki/OpenCV-Change-Logs.md

 ### Big OpenCV cleanup

 - C API has been removed.
-We still use some ‘CV_’ macros, such as ‘CV_8U’, but all C functions (like cvCreateMat() or cvFindContours()) and structures (such as CvMat) have been removed.
+We still use some `CV_` macros, such as `CV_8U`, but all C functions (like `cvCreateMat()` or `cvFindContours()`) and structures (such as `CvMat`) have been removed.
 Goodbye, good old OpenCV 1.x API, RIP :)
 - OpenVX support has been removed.
 If some vendors provide OpenVX kernels and want to use them for OpenCV acceleration, they can create a custom “non-CPU” HAL for that, see below.
 - Graph API (G-API) module has been moved to opencv_contrib.
 - Classic ML module has been moved to opencv_contrib.
 If you use Python, [scikit-learn](https://scikit-learn.org/) is a much better alternative.
 - Features2D module has been renamed to Features.
 Scope of the renamed module has been extended to process feature vectors produced by the modern deep nets.
-Several obsolete feature detectors/descriptors have been moved to opencv_contrib.
-SIFT, ORB, FAST, GoodFeaturesToTrack, MSER are still available, though.
+Several obsolete feature detectors/descriptors have been moved to opencv_contrib. `SIFT`, `ORB`, `FAST`, `GoodFeaturesToTrack`, `MSER` are still available, though.
 - 5.0: FLANN as a separate module will be gone.
 Annoy-based ANN (‘approximate nearest neighbor’) search algorithm, which has been already added to Features module, will replace it.
 - Cleaned objdetect module: Haar-based and HOG-based detectors have been moved to opencv_contrib, xobjdetect module.
 There are modern deep learning-based object/face detectors that are both faster and more accurate.
 - Calib3d module has been split into 3 modules: